Project 1: Black & White Shape Composition | Notan

 Has the final design been executed in a professional manner?
 Designs should utilize the designated materials with care, effort, and attention to detail.
 This includes proper mounting to Bristol Board.

-Document the final project (scan or photograph the artwork) at 300ppi and upload it to the corresponding Blackboard Journal.
+Document the final project (scan or photograph the artwork) at 300ppi and upload it to the corresponding Brightspace entry.

 Back to the Word Processor write a paragraph about your artwork based on your the answers to the self-critique questions above.
 Do not include the actual questions.
 Use correct grammar and spelling.
 Refer to the assigned readings, presentations and vocabulary words to help you with proper use of the vocabulary.
 (150 word minimum.)